Stepping stone or step back: How will SDSU’s 2024 be remembered?

 In 2024, that answer is not so clear.
 With the changing landscape of NIL and the transfer portal no longer requiring players to sit a year, rosters around the country can be and are typically overhauled in a few weeks in December and January.
 Add in the spring window and coaching staffs are able to augment missing pieces seen during spring camp.

 For Lewis and the Aztecs, more than half the scholarship roster (44 of 85) at the start of the season were in their first year at SDSU.
-Given the timing of Brady Hoke’s retirement announcement (two weeks before the season ended), the Aztecs were in a good position to hire a new coach prior to the start of the December portal window and the high school class early signing day.
-Lewis was introduced on November 29, 2024 and a portion of his assistant coaches were in place shortly thereafter.
+Given the timing of Brady Hoke’s retirement announcement (two weeks before the season ended), the Aztecs were in a good position to hire a new coach before the start of the December portal window and the high school class early signing day.
+Lewis was introduced on November 29, 2024, and a portion of his assistant coaches were in place shortly after that.

 One reference point is Saturday night’s opponent.
 From 2014 through 2022, the Rebels averaged only three wins per season and never reached the bowl-eligible amount of six.
 Just once since 2004 did they win more than five games (seven in 2013).